 FACTS ABOUT SKY BURIAL:

-At the beginning I was pulled into a group to help push the vultures away so the butchers could begin their work.
-I’m not sure I have done anything more frightening, than telling 150 blood thirsty vultures to get the fuck back or they will get a size 10 to the back of the head.
-It was just 5 minutes in when a few vultures made a break for it and the rest followed, I now found myself in the middle of a vulture stampede, a crazy experience.
+At first, I was pulled into a group to push the vultures away so the butchers could begin their work.
+I’m not sure I have done anything more frightening than telling 150 blood thirsty vultures to get the fuck back, or they will get a size 10 to the back of the head.
+It was just 5 minutes in when a few vultures made a break for it, and the rest followed.
+I now found myself in the middle of a vulture stampede, a crazy experience.

 Photo sourced online